API Documentation

 truncated is true, meaning only the first

-page-load of rows is reachable. total stays exact (the
+page-load of rows is reachable. total is then held at that cap

 3 or more characters (otherwise 422) — a one- or